Printer-friendly web page: Tours

 Map of Capitol Hill

 The White House

 The White House has resumed tours on a limited basis.
-If you are planning a trip to Washington D.C., and would like to visit the White House, please give Juliet Albin a call (202-225-5111) as soon as you finalize your travel plans or fill out the form on my website here.
 Please note that due to the limited availability of tours, the White House is unable to accommodate all requests.
 Requests are accepted from 6 months to 21 days prior to a visit, but for the best possible chance of being approved for a tour we highly recommend requesting the tour 3-6 months in advance.
 Please know our office is unable to process requests made less than 21 days prior to a visit.

 The Bureau of Engraving and Printing

 The Bureau of Engraving and Printing offers tours to the general public Monday through Friday from 9 AM to 2 PM.
 All tours must be reserved by calling 202-874-2330 and may be made up to 1 week in advance.
 Tours for school groups are limited to 25 people and are available from 9:00-9:45 a.m.
 Please call to arrange a time slot.
 Our office can help arrange a Congressional Tour, limited to 10 people and held at 8:15 am or 8:45 am.
-Please call Juliet Albin at least a month ahead of time to arrange a tour of the BEP.
+Please submit your request to us at least a month ahead of time to arrange a tour of the BEP.